 Some training methods are better than others for certain topics or types of learners.
 For example, learning new software should include hands-on training.
 Similarly, digital training platforms are not always effective for people who are not comfortable using new technology without assistance.

 Experiential learning can be used to teach to a broad spectrum of skills and competencies.
 Whether you want to teach time management to every employee or leadership skills to rising stars, experiential learning will produce results.
 Participants of every age and experience level benefit from this type of training.
 Programs can be customized to your organization, and even specific teams, so that they incorporate the company culture and internal language that will resonate with participants.

-Experiential learning is just one of many training approaches, but it is one of the most effective because it creates conviction, connects the training experience to the real world, and delivers measurable results.
-Participants love it because it’s fun and engaging, and training managers can use it for a broad range of topics, so it’s not just a one-time effort.
-As you design your employee development initiatives, incorporate multiple types of learning opportunities, and be sure to include experiential learning.
+Experiential training has quickly become a favorite among HR and training professionals, as well as employees, because it creates conviction, connects the training experience to the real world, and delivers measurable results.
+Not to mention it’s fun and engaging, and can used to train a variety of topics, including leadership, customer centricity, and sales effectiveness.
+As you design your employee development initiatives, incorporate multiple types of learning methodologies, and be sure to include experiential training.